Canadian Armed Forces now providing potable water to residents of Iqaluit | CBC News

 This means that all residents and businesses who get trucked water deliveries will now be under a "do not consume order" until further notice.

 Previously, people receiving trucked water the city had drawn from the river could drink it, if it was boiled.
-Starting Tuesday, city-truck-delivered water can only be used for laundry, showering and bathing (including pregnant women and infants) hand washing and washing dishes.
+Starting Tuesday, city-truck-delivered water can only be used for laundry, showering and bathing, hand washing and washing dishes.

 On Tuesday, the Nunavut government extended the city's state of emergency until Nov.
 23.